 Subject area Geography Curriculum Intent At St Julies, Geography students are given the opportunity to think about the world differently, to question the world that surrounds them and to inspire them to think whilst further developing their curiosity about the world that we live in.
 Through their studies in Geography, students are able to explore the environment not only local to them through fieldwork but also globally developing new experiences both in and outside the classroom.
 Through their Geography lessons, students are not only equipped with a wide range of contextual knowledge but also a wide range of important literacy, numeracy, cartographic skills, data analysis and evaluation skills that they will utilise not only through their Geography lessons and within St. Julies but also through later life.
-Geography is a subject that remains relevant at each stage of life, as we become more conscious of the environment, we need young people to have the knowledge to take action and this is what we strive to do at St. Julies giving all an understanding of our world to make informed and compassionate decisions Year Term Content 7 1 2 3 Our Place in the World Extreme Weather Ice Worlds Africa Russia 8 1 2 3 Environmental Concerns Hazardous Worlds Globalisation and Development Population Changes 9 1 2 3 Geography of Health The Tourism Project UK's changing landscapes Coastal landscapes
+Geography is a subject that remains relevant at each stage of life, as we become more conscious of the environment, we need young people to have the knowledge to take action and this is what we strive to do at St. Julies giving all an understanding of our world to make informed and compassionate decisions.
+Year Term Content 1 Our Place in the World- Year Seven Geography begins with building on a sense of place.
+Extreme Weather- Students will start to look at weather and climate Ice Worlds Africa- Students will examine the way of life of people in African countries, 7 2 understanding that there are lots of misconceptions about Africa and the people living there.
+Students will learn about the different ecosystems found on the continent.
+Russia- A focus on Russia as a 'superpower'.
+A detailed look into the human and physical Geography of Russia 3 Brazil- A focus on South America with a regional focus on Brazil and its people.
+The Geography of Liverpool 1 Environmental Concerns- A fieldwork-based stud around our school grounds.
+Students will investigate key issues such as air pollution and climate change and look at the contribution of us as humans.
+Hazardous Worlds- Students will study how the earth's surface moves and causes earthquakes, volcanoes and tsunamis.
+You will also discover and investigate the hazards surrounding countries with coast lines and rivers 8 2 Globalisation and Development- Students will look at how the world in becoming more connected and how and why some countries are richer than others.
+Students will investigate and examine the lives of people in various parts of the world and understand why their lives vary.
+3 Population Changes- Students will focus on various factors that can contribute towards population change and the impacts that this will have.
+Students will evaluate the different methods that have been used to control Middle East World Cities 1 Asia- The continent, its people, its impact.
+Geography of Health 9 2 The Tourism Project 3 UK's changing landscapes Coastal landscapes